shadowezz/Productiv/docs/UserGuide.md

 title: User Guide
 ---

+*Productiv* is a desktop app that assists product managers like yourself with organising product-related information (**contacts**, **deliverables** and **meetings**) so that you can track your product's development more comprehensively and conveniently.

-Productiv is a **desktop app for product owners/managers to oversee the development of their product, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Productiv can get your product management tasks done faster than traditional GUI apps.
+*Productiv* is optimized for use via Command Line Interface (CLI), but still has the benefits of a Graphical User Interface (GUI).
+Thus, if you can type fast, *Productiv* can get your product management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}